Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 ### RRF 3.4 and earlier

-* LED strips can only be connected to the dedicated LED connector:
+* LED strips can only be connected to the dedicated LED connector (except as noted below for the Duet 3 Mini 5+):
   * Duet 3: DOTSTAR/NEOPIXEL pins, 5V signalling
   * Duet 2 WiFi/Ethernet: (RRF 3.3 and later) CONNLCD pin 5, 3.3V signalling (will need level shifting from 3.3V to 5V, see Connections section below).
 * Only one LED strip is supported, connected to the mainboard.